adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Even if CSS totals more than 100kb, in the grand schemes of things, there's probably very little gain from mindlessly striving for DRYness.
 And as we've discussed making CSS small makes HTML big.

-Compressing just one image will give us a better return on our investment.
+The compression of a single image gives us a better return on our investment.
 And as we've discussed, resolving other forms of redundancy improves maintainability *and* performance.

 ## Is this violating DRY principles?